syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/heatmap-chart/EJ2_ASP.NETCORE/getting-started.md

 {% endhighlight %}
 {% endtabs %}

-## Populate heat map with data
+## Populate heatmap with data

-This section explains how to populate the following two-dimensional array data to the heat map.
+This section explains how to populate the following two-dimensional array data to the heatmap.

 {% if page.publishingplatform == "aspnet-core" %}